jinhyeonseo01/Unity-Scene-To-Json-Extractor/README.md

 1. **Preprocessing**: Assign GUIDs and compile a list of objects
 2. **Baking**: Serialize to JSON and update GUID references

+#### Note:
+ - GameObjects with a # prefix in their name are excluded from baking.
+ - Before baking, you must update the path at least once using the Bake Setting script placed in the Scene.
+For instructions, refer to the Guide.

 ## Format Structure
 ``` json
 // Base Structure